Jagadeeshftw/React-Tailwind-Starter/README.md

-#React-app with tailwind css integrated.
+#Create-React-app with tailwind css integrated.